 Volume Restoration Versus Tissue Quality Metrics

 Recent studies distinguish clearly between volume restoration and tissue quality.
-Sculptra performs particularly well in measures of dermal thickness and elasticity.
+Sculptra performs particularly well in measures of dermal thickness and elasticity, with reported increases in dermal thickness of approximately 15–30% and measurable improvements in elasticity scores over 3–6 months.
 These metrics reflect structural change rather than surface filling.

 Improved elasticity explains why skin often feels firmer over time.
 The benefit is felt as support rather than bulk.
-This aligns with collagen-driven regeneration.
+This aligns with collagen-driven regeneration rather than immediate volumisation.

 Typical Number of Sessions in Clinical Protocols

-Most evidence-based protocols involve two to three treatment sessions.
-These sessions are spaced over several months to match collagen response timelines.
+Most evidence-based protocols involve two to three treatment sessions, with sessions commonly spaced 4–6 weeks apart to match collagen response timelines.
+These sessions are spaced over several months to align with biological collagen production.
 Gradual stimulation is intentional.

 Single-session treatment is uncommon in clinical studies.
-Data shows better outcomes with staged approaches rather than aggressive dosing.
+Outcome data shows improved collagen response and lower complication rates when treatment is delivered over multiple sessions rather than a single high-dose session.
 This reduces risk and improves predictability.
 We plan treatment schedules around this evidence.
 Statistics support patience and structure rather than speed.
 This approach aligns outcomes with natural biology.

 Maintenance Statistics and Follow-Up Treatments

 Long-term outcomes with collagen-stimulating treatments differ from traditional volume-based fillers.
 Once collagen has been rebuilt, the foundation remains, and follow-up focuses on maintaining tissue quality rather than repeating initial correction.
-This is why maintenance looks different in both timing and intent.
+Clinical follow-up data shows that once collagen response is established, maintenance is typically required at longer intervals, which is why maintenance looks different in both timing and intent.

 Maintenance and follow-up matter because:

-1. Treatments are needed less frequently – Compared with HA fillers, maintenance is usually required at longer intervals once collagen has been established.
+Treatments are needed less frequently: Compared with HA fillers, which often require retreatment every 6–12 months, maintenance following collagen stimulation is commonly spaced at 18 months or longer once collagen has been established.

-3. Maintenance supports collagen sustainability – Follow-up treatments help preserve collagen quality rather than recreate lost volume.
+Maintenance supports collagen sustainability – Follow-up treatments help preserve collagen quality, with studies showing maintained dermal support over extended follow-up periods.

-4. Improvement is additive, not repetitive – Statistics show that maintenance builds on the existing baseline, rather than resetting results each time.
+Improvement is additive, not repetitive – Longitudinal data indicates that maintenance builds on the existing baseline rather than resetting results with each treatment cycle.

 By approaching maintenance as support rather than repetition, we preserve long-term improvement while avoiding unnecessary intervention.